Pebaz/nimporter/README.md

 * The ability to bundle Python-compatible extensions for any supported platform

 The way it accomplishes the ability to import Nim code is by adding two custom importers to the Python import machinery.
+This is why it is required to import Nimporter before importing any Nim code because the Python import machinery must be amended with the custom importers.

 The first one is for the ability to search and import Nim modules.
 When a Nim module is found, Nimporter first looks in the `__pycache__` directory to see if